 When the level of radiation is determined to be below the established levels for release, the dog can be discharged.
 The dog will, however, retain a low level of radioactivity in the treated joint(s) for a short period of time.
 Specific written instructions based on the post-treatment radiation dosimetry for care and proximity to the treated dog will be provided by the radiation safety officer (RSO) or authorized user (AU) of a radioactive materials (RAM)-licensed veterinary hospital to the dog owner.
 These instructions include information on limiting proximity to the dog in the post-treatment period.
 If in the judgement of the veterinarian, the dog owners are not likely to comply with the release instructions, the product should not be administered.
 A RAM-licensed veterinary hospital RSO or AU should contact Exubrion Therapeutics[®] if there are specific questions.
-Apart from the proximity requirements to protect people there is no requirement for restraint of the dog itself, and it can resume its normal level of activity subject to the distance requirements.
+Apart from the proximity requirements to protect in the release instructions, there are no requirements for restraint of the dog itself, and the dog can resume normal level of activity subject to the distance requirements.

-MANUFACTURED BY Theragenics Corporation for Exubrion Therapeutics®
+MANUFACTURED BY Telix IsoTherapeutics Group, Inc. for Exubrion Therapeutics®

-Manufacturer's contact information:

-Theragenics Corporation 5203 Bristol Industrial Way Buford, GA 30518 Customer Service Phone: 833-942-1247 info@exubrion.com
+Manufacturer's contact information: Telix IsoTherapeutics Group, Inc. 1004 S. Velasco St. Angleton, TX 77515 Customer Service Phone: 866-364-7786 info@exubrion.com